Robinlovelace/robinlovelace.website/_posts/2013-10-13-bicycle-trailer-move.md

 - Bicycles
 - Pedal power
 ---
-Back in 2009 I moved from York to Sheffield to start a PhD on the [Energy Futures](http://e-futures.group.shef.ac.uk/page/home/) 4 year course.
+Back in 2009 I moved from York to Sheffield to start a PhD on the [Energy Futures](http://e-futures.group.shef.ac.uk/page/home/) 4 year Doctoral Training Centre.
 Young and naive, some friends and I decided to do it by bicycle, with one bicycle trailer filled to the brim and 4 large panniers carrying most of my stuff.

 4 years later and I've moved again, this time to Leeds.
 I've got a new a job at Leeds University,